 Jump to:

 - flour: I have used homemade oat flour and both whole wheat and all-purpose flour.
-You may replace the plain flour with the same quantity of wheat flour.
+You may replace the plain apf flour with the same quantity of wheat flour.

-- baking powder: must add
+- baking powder

-- baking soda: must add
+- baking soda

 - eggs: I have used large eggs.
 If using medium or small, you may have to increase the quantity.

-Heat a large non-stick or cast iron pan over low to medium heat.
-Stir the batter every time before you scoop.
+- Stir the batter every time before you scoop.
 Scoop a little less than ¼ cup of batter for each pancake.
 Pour as many pancakes as your pan can hold.

-Flip the pancakes as soon the bubbles appear on the sides which may take less than 2 minutes.
+- Flip the pancakes as soon the bubbles appear on the sides which may take less than 1 minute.
 Cook the other side for another 1 to 2 minutes or until golden brown.
 Remove and stack the pancakes.

-Repeat until all batter is used.
-Grease the pan and stir the batter bowl between each batch of pancakes.
+- Grease the pan and stir the batter bowl between each batch of pancakes.
 Serve warm with maple syrup or flavoured honey syrup and seasonal fruits.

 How to make flavoured honey syrup?